 Can I use the points on Delta Air Lines?

 You can’t transfer the points into Delta Air Lines SkyMiles accounts — they have an exclusive relationship with American Express.
-However, if you wish there are two ways to use Sapphire Preferred® Card points for Delta flights.
+However, if you wish there are a few ways to use Chase Sapphire Preferred® Card points for Delta flights.
 One is to transfer the points into Korean Airlines miles, which is a Delta partner, and lets you use the miles for Delta flights.
 Another is to transfer to Virgin Atlantic, which is also a Delta partner.

 The final way is to use the points as cash toward the purchase of a Delta ticket.
 You can search for flights at UltimateRewards.com on any airline except Southwest and some low cost carriers.
 Each 100 points you have is worth $1.25 toward the cost of a ticket.

 What kind of credit will I need to get approved?